FABB2011/GAN_PI-2/README.md

 Python version : 3.6

-Python packages : tensorflow, tensorflow-hub, numpy, cv2, librosa, pandas, scikit-learn, Pillow, scipy, ffmpeg and their dependenncies.
+Python packages : tensorflow, tensorflow-hub, numpy, cv2, librosa, pandas, scikit-learn, Pillow, scipy, ffmpeg and their dependencies.

 If you want to run the program using a GPU, here are some information : https://www.tensorflow.org/install/gpu